 Earn a Southwest Companion Pass

-Getting the Companion Pass requires earning 125,000 Rapid Rewards points in a calendar year, which sounds like quite a lot.
-But my wife and I have both held the Companion Pass for over 10 years, and we have a simple trick to earning it.
+Getting the Companion Pass requires earning 135,000 Rapid Rewards points in a calendar year, which sounds like a lot.
+But my wife and I have both held the Companion Pass for over 10 years, and we have an easy way to do it.